quinneden/virby-nix-darwin/README.md

 ## How It Works

-1. **VM Creation**: Virby builds a minimal NixOS image optimized for building
+1. **Image Creation**: Nix builds a minimal raw-efi NixOS disk image
-2. **Key Generation**: SSH keys are automatically generated for secure access
+2. **Key Generation**: SSH keys are automatically generated and copied to the VM on first boot
-3. **VM Startup**: The VM runner daemon starts the VM using vfkit
+3. **VM Startup**: The Launchd daemon starts the VM (either at load or on-demand)
 4. **IP Discovery**: VM's IP address is discovered via DHCP lease parsing
+5. **Port Forwarding**: In on-demand mode, launchd socket activation triggers VM startup and TCP proxy
-5. **Build Integration**: Nix automatically routes Linux builds to the VM
+6. **Build Integration**: The Nix-darwin module configures the VM as a build machine, routing Linux builds to the VM
-6. **Lifecycle Management**: VM can be kept running or managed on-demand
+7. **Lifecycle Management**: VM can be kept running or managed on-demand with automatic shutdown after a period of inactivity

 ## Security

 Virby is designed with security in mind:

-- VM has no network access except through the host
+- VM is only accessible from the host via the loopback interface (i.e. `127.0.0.1`)
-- SSH access uses generated ED25519 keys
+- SSH uses ED25519 key-based authentication
 - VM user has minimal privileges for building only
-- Host keys are protected using virtiofs mount/unmount
+- Host keys are protected using virtiofs mount/unmount on first boot
 - VM is isolated from the host filesystem

 ## License